CONCEPT DOCUMENT © Ed Broadbent 2026. Independent work product | All rights reserved | edbroadbent.info

 Beyond AOD: Mental Health & Suicide Prevention

-The crossover between drug harm reduction and mental health is already live, not theoretical.
-Ed has directly connected in Headspace on emerging harm reduction information.
+The crossover between drug harm reduction and mental health is well-documented and operational, not theoretical.
 The same RSS infrastructure that distributes drug alerts can carry mental health context to AOD workers, and AOD signal intelligence to mental health services.
 Suicide prevention, dual diagnosis, and youth mental health are natural extensions of peer-led harm reduction intelligence, because the people experiencing drug-related harm are often the same people navigating mental health crises.

 Sector First